linkstothepast/linkstothepast.github.io/README.md

 # linkstothepast.github.io
-this is where i Borrow a bunch of other people's things
+this is where i Borrow a bunch of other people's games & web ports and stuff. have fun

+[LINKS]